 Important Note: The revised ruling doesn’t require removal of ladder cages and wells prior to the final deadline (as long as their presence doesn’t interfere with the use of a ladder safety system or personal fall arrest system), but stipulates after the phase-out period, alternative forms of ladder fall protection are required to ensure compliance.

-We dedicated this post to a discussion of how the new OSHA regulations effect fixed ladder fall protection options, but the revised Walking-Working Surfaces Ruling is over 500 pages in length and covers a wide range of additional topics.
+We dedicated this post to a discussion of how the new OSHA regulations effect fixed ladder fall protection options, but the revised Walking-Working Surfaces Ruling is over 500 pages in length and covers a wide range of additional topics relating to ladders.
 If you are looking for a summary of the new fall protection regulations, we suggest downloading our e-book on this subject, or contact the safety professionals at Diversified Fall Protection for further assistance.